KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - Thank you to all the coaches and staff for your hard work and dedication over the last 4 months.
 I got some sand in my eye during those beautiful speeches yesterday. haha

 - Also, did some more work on cleaning up my portfolio site and projects.
 I think my main task now is to write some Readme’s for the past projects I want to showcase, so I will be cracking on with that over the next couple of days.

+### Day 100:

+- Day 100 reached! :) I read through some of my previous entries and saw how far I have come since day one.
+Still loving it, still ready to get stuck in and learn more!

+- I would like to express my gratitude to School Of Code for this life-changing opportunity.
+I have learned so much over the last 16 weeks and met so many amazing people.
+Lots of peaks, troughs, laughter, stress and support all the way.
+I already miss the morning squats. 😢

+- Big virtual hugs and thanks to all the School of code Staff who make this happen.
+Thank you for your hard work and dedication to us every day!
+Kazeem A, Helena Archer, Charlotte Forte, Hamza Ibrahim, Liz Kaufman, 🚀 Jordan Linton 🚀, Chris Meah, Christopher Miller, Anna-Marie Moss, Arshi Sheikh,

+-Finished Day 100 by putting some finishing touches on my portfolio site, which I felt was a nice way to end the Challenge.